How to Deal With A Dental EmergencyFebruary 29, 2020

 If you are suffering from a foreign object that is stuck in your mouth, you may try to dislodge the object with the use of dental floss gently, but you shouldn’t use any sharp or pointed instruments.

 It is essential to know how to deal with a dental emergency.
 First, it is best to remember to remain calm.
-Most often, your emergency can be treated immediately by Dr. Seddon, your emergency dentist.
+Most often, your emergency can be treated immediately by Dr. Seddon, General Dentist.
 The first thing to be addressed will be your pain and discomfort.
 Then, the dental emergency team can treat your urgent problem as quickly as possible.

 It is a good idea to be prepared.
 Consider having an emergency kit on hand.
 This kit may include a pain reliever such as Tylenol, a container to place and preserve your tooth, some gauze, and maybe an instant cold pack.
 Also, have the Oceanfront Dental contact info.

 If you require emergency dental care in Vancouver, look to Oceanfront Dental.
 Oceanfront is equipped to handle every emergency that may befall you, and you can be assured that you’ll be taken care of as quickly as possible.
-Not all dentists can fulfill your dental emergency needs, but Dr. Seddon and his emergency dental clinic can.Back to the Blog
+Not all dentists can fulfill your dental emergency needs, but Dr. Seddon, General Dentist, and his emergency dental clinic can.Back to the Blog